 “Whether you meant to hurt him or not is irrelevant,” I replied, squinting as if to protect my eyes from the blinding absurdity of her statement.
 “You should apologize either way!”

-This heart-warming moment made it clear to me that I’ve got some work to do in the area of teaching my children what an authentic apology looks like.
-(And by “some work” I mean to say that I have failed on a scale so colossal I’m dumbfounded.
-Can they revoke your Mom License?
-Asking for a friend…) Sorry is just a word, but a true apology contains a couple of more important elements, like accepting responsibility for the offense and doing what you can to make it right.
+This heart-warming moment made it clear to me that I’ve got some work to do in the area of teaching my children how to apologize with sincerity.
+(And by “some work” I mean to say that I have failed on a scale so colossal, I’m dumbfounded.
+Can they revoke your Mom License?)
+Sorry is just a word, but a true apology contains a couple of important elements, like accepting responsibility for the offense and doing what you can to make it right.
+Here are 5 components to a proper apology you need to teach your kids.

 Help them understand that a lack of intent doesn’t make an apology unnecessary.